On-Chip Detection of Electronuclear Transitions in the $^{155,157}$Gd Multilevel Spin System: Decoherence rates and spin sensitivity

-For the given Gd-doped concentration and effective cavity volume a rough estimation of the total number of spins is $N_{tot}=1.78\times10^{9}$ and the number of spins excited per transition is obtained as in \cite{Bienfait2016}, $N_s=0.304\frac{N_{tot}}{2I+1}\frac{\kappa_c}{\gamma_s}=7.55 \times 10^{7}$ spins, where 30.4\% is the natural abundance of Gd odd-isotopes.
-In order to estimate the number of spins that contributes to the signal, the spin-photon coupling strengths were calculated for the different mode volumes shown in Fig. \ref{fig2}c as detailed in SM sec.
+For the given Gd-doped concentration and effective cavity volume a rough estimation of the total number of spins is $N_{tot}=1.78\times10^{9}$ and the number of spins excited per transition is obtained as in Ref. \cite{Bienfait2016}, $N_s=N_{tot}\left[0.304/(2I+1)\right]\kappa_c/\gamma_s=7.55 \times 10^{7}$ spins, where 30.4\% is the natural abundance of Gd odd isotopes.
+In order to estimate the number of spins that contribute to the signal, the spin-photon coupling strengths are calculated for the different mode volumes shown in Fig. \ref{fig2}c as detailed in Supplemental Material Sec.
 II~\cite{Franco-RiveraSI}.
-The numerical analysis, based on COMSOL and EasySpin simulations, reveals that the mode volume is actually well approximated by Eq.~\ref{Vmode} and the most important microwave field component is the one $\perp c$-axis.
-It is worth noticing that $N_s$ is of the same order of magnitude as the one obtained with sensitive spin detection techniques based on DC-SQUID loops~\cite{Yue2017, Budoyo2018, Toida2016} and other techniques~\cite{Eichler2017,Weichselbaumer2019}.
-In our study, $N_s$ represents the total number of spins obtained in a continous wave experiment (large bandwidth).
-The spin sensitivity per $\sqrt{Hz}$ can be improved by the use of quantum limited parametric amplification combined with the use of advanced pulsed sequences \cite{Bienfait2016,Eichler2017} and including sub-micrometer scale constrictions at the anti-node location as done in the case of LC planar micro-resonators with nanometer-wide inductance strip~\cite{Probst2017, Ranjan2020}.
+The numerical analysis, based on COMSOL and EasySpin simulations, reveals that the mode volume is actually well approximated by Eq.~\ref{Vmode} and the most important microwave field component is the one $\perp c$~axis.
+It is worth noticing that $N_s$ is of the same order of magnitude as the one obtained with sensitive spin detection techniques based on direct current - Superconducting QUantum Interference Device (dc-SQUID) loops~\cite{Yue2017, Budoyo2018, Toida2016} and other techniques~\cite{Eichler2017,Weichselbaumer2019}.
+Using an average value of $g_c/2\pi=4.2 \pm 0.4$~MHz from cavity width measurements, the average single spin coupling can be estimated as $g_0/2\pi=g_c/2\pi/\sqrt{N_s}\approx 480 \pm 50$ Hz.
+In our study, $N_s$ represents the total number of spins obtained in a continous-wave experiment (large bandwidth).
+The spin sensitivity per $\sqrt{Hz}$ can be improved by the use of quantum limited parametric amplification combined with the use of advanced pulsed sequences \cite{Bienfait2016,Eichler2017} and including submicrometer-scale constrictions at the anti-node location as done in the case of \textit{LC} planar microresonators with nanometer-wide inductance strip~\cite{Probst2017, Ranjan2020}.